rohnjeynolds/elementish/README.md

 Stub library representing Element.

-Simply exports the current time.
+Simply exports a welcome message to be displayed on the main page.